NewsFox 13 Investigates

 Nebo School District

 In an email, Nebo School Districted stated it has identified seven bullying complaints, three of which were sustained.
-One of the cases involved a teacher accused of bullying coworkers.
+The case involved a teacher accused of bullying and retaliating against coworkers.
 The other two cases involved the same teacher: Chad Keliiliki.

-The district also stated it has identified zero complaints of cyber-bullying.
+The district also stated it has identified zero complaints of cyber-bullying or grooming.

 FOX 13 News obtained information on one additional sustained case from USBE.